Property tax in the United States: Valuation techniques

 Tax assessors may use a variety of techniques for determining the value of property that was not recently sold.
 Determining which technique to use and how to apply it inherently involves judgment.

 Comparable sales

-Values may be determined based on recent sales of comparable property.
+Values may be determined based on recent sales of comparable properties.
 The value of most homes is usually determined based on sales of comparable homes in the immediate area.
 Valuation adjustments may be necessary to achieve comparability.
 Among the factors considered in determining if a property is comparable are: